Editor’s note: This post was last updated on 13 September 2021 to improve code and update any outdated information.

 .container{ display: flex; } .element{ align-self: center; margin: 0 auto; }

-There are not many downsides to this, except when you need to support older browsers.
-IE 11 should work, but its implementation of Flexbox is quite buggy, so it should be always treated with extra care.
+There are not many downsides to this approach, except when you need to support older browsers.
+IE 11 should work, but its implementation of flexbox is quite buggy, so it should always be treated with extra care.

 IE 10 requires additional work that has different syntax and requires the -ms